KxSystems/docs/docs/learn/startingkdb/hdb.md

 ...
 ```

+Ensure that the directory given in `dsp` is the full pathname, and that it is created, writeable and empty.
 For Windows, `dsp` might be: ``dsp:`:c:/dbss``.

+!!! warning "This example writes approximately 7GB of created data to disk."

 Load the modified script, which should now take a minute or so.
-This should write the partioned data to subdirectories of `dsp`, and create a `par.txt` file like:
+This should write the partioned data to subdirectories of the directory specified by `dsp`
+`par.txt` can be found within the `dsp` directory, which lists the disks/directories containing the data of the segmented database.

 ```txt
 /dbss/d0